jimasp/behave-vsc/README.md

 ```
   . features/
   .       +-- steps/
-  .       |      +-- import_steps.py  (`from features.group1_features.steps import group1_steps`)
+  .       |      +-- import_steps.py  (`from features.web_tests.steps import web_steps`)
-  .       +-- group1_features/
+  .       +-- web_tests/
   .       |      +-- steps/
-  .       |          +-- group1_steps.py
+  .       |          +-- web_steps.py
   .       |      +-- *.feature
-  .       +-- group2_features/
+  .       +-- storage_tests/
   .       |      +-- *.feature
   .       +-- environment.py
 ```

 ---
-## Extension Settings
+## Extension settings

-- `behave-vsc.envVarList`
-  - Default: empty string
-  - A _single_-quoted csv list of environment variables to use when calling a behave command.
-  - Example `'var1':'val1','var2':'val2'"`
-  - You can escape single quotes like this: `'var3':'a value containing a \' quote'` (the escape should be double-slashed `\\'` in the settings.json file itself).

-- `behave-vsc.fastSkipList`
-  - Default: empty string
-  - This setting has no effect when you run all tests at once and `behave-vsc.runAllAsOne` is enabled, or when debugging.
-  - A csv of skip tags that each start with `@` that will stop behave being called for features/scenarios marked with those tags.
-  - Example: `@skip, @skipped`
-  - This is just so you can speed up your test run if you have a large amount of skipped tests.

-- `behave-vsc.runAllAsOne`
-  - Default: true
-  - Enables/disables running all tests together, i.e. one-shot `python -m behave` when you run all tests.
-  - Recommended to keep this enabled unless either/both (a) you can enable `behave-vsc.runParallel` or (b) you are using `behave-vsc.fastSkipList` with a lot of tests.
-  - Note that running running a selection of tests vs one-shot can cause different test results under some circumstances, i.e. highlight issues with test isolation.

-- `behave-vsc.runParallel`
-  - Default: false
-  - This setting has no effect when you run all tests at once and `behave-vsc.runAllAsOne` is enabled.
-  - Enables/disables running tests in parallel.
-  - It is advised to leave this disabled for your initial test run, then change it to enabled if your project test suite supports running multiple tests at the same time, i.e. unless your tests are fully **isolated**, then you should not enable this setting.
-Note that behave itself does not support parallel testing - enabling this setting will create multiple behave instances, so in the case of running all tests, it may or may not be faster due to the overhead of starting multiple processes.
-It depends on a lot of factors, for example, slow tests are likely to run faster because they can execute at the same time, but fast tests might be slower due to the overhead.
-  - Note that running behave as separate instances can cause different test results from sequentially run single tests or a one-shot run without fully isolated tests.
- - This is an experimental setting, i.e. may be withdrawn.
+- This extension has various settings to customise your test run via `settings.json`.
+- For more info, see the extension settings in vscode (click the cog next to Behave VSC in the extension panel).

 ---
 ## How it works

 ### How test runs work:

-- When running all tests _and_ "RunAllAsOne" setting is enabled (the default), it runs this command:
+- When running all tests _and_ the "RunAllAsOne" extension setting is enabled (the default), it runs this command:
 `python -m behave`

 - When running tests one at a time, the extension builds up a separate command for each test and runs it.
 For example:
 `python -m behave -i "features/myfeaturegroup/myfeature.feature" -n "^my scenario$"`

-- The equivalent behave command to run the test manually appears in the Behave VSC output window
+- For each run, the equivalent behave command to run the test manually appears in the Behave VSC output window.
-- The json output and any errors also appear in the Behave VSC output window
+- The json output and any errors also appear in the Behave VSC output window.

 ### How debug works:

 - It dynamically builds a debug launch config and runs that.
 - This enables `ms-python.python` to do the heavy lifting of setting up the debug port etc.
-- Extension error output is shown in the debug console window and/or Behave VSC window depending on the nature of the error.
+- Error output is shown in the debug console window and/or Behave VSC window depending on the nature of the error.
 - Unlike running the test, the behave command and behave output is not shown when in debug (to reduce noise).
 Run the test instead if you want this output.

 ### Notes

-The _actual_ behave command that is run has extra parameters for json format, etc. so it knows what output to expect and to ensure that it is consistent and parseable.
+The _actual_ behave command that is run has extra parameters for json format, etc. so it knows what output to expect and to ensure it is consistent and parseable.

 ---